 (technically called metamorphosis)

-is the series of developmental stages that insects go through to become adults.
+is the series of developmental stages that butterflies and moths go through to become adults.

 Butterflies and moths have four stages of life: egg, larva (the caterpillar